M1ckeysofine/portfolio/notes/Mick Resume FAQ.md

 ---

-## What are some of Mick Cecil's key accomplishments at Amazon?
+## What are some of Mick C's key accomplishments at Amazon?
 During his tenure at Amazon, Mick:
 - **Conceived and built Amazon Retail Security's Insider Threat Program** from the ground up.
 - **Established and led the Global Customer Service Security’s CSIRT**.